-For our first Spotlight article we wanted to highlight Sister Margaret Farrell who does incredible work in Southern California through the Covenant House and her Matthew 25 project among other amazing work.
+For our first Center Stage article we wanted to highlight Sister Margaret Farrell who does incredible work in Southern California through the Covenant House and her Matthew 25 project among other amazing work.

 Father Ken wrote about her saying: